PascalCorpsman/fpc_atomic/README.md

     - 'Lnet' from https://github.com/almindor/L-Net or the fixed version from https://github.com/PascalCorpsman/lnet
     - 'LazOpenGLContext' (from the list of available packages inside the IDE)

+## What needs to be done to implement a own AI ?

+The AI that is delivered with this repository is more a try than a real AI, and to be correct in words it's a agent not a real AI (it does not learn nor uses neural nets).
+If you want to write your own version you have two options:

+- Implement a new AI with FreePascal using this [template](https://github.com/PascalCorpsman/fpc_atomic/tree/main/ai_empty)
+- Implement a new AI using the C [template](https://github.com/PascalCorpsman/fpc_atomic/tree/main/ai_c) (or use the C-interface to port it to your most favourite programing language)

+Read the manual section [Console commands](MANUAL.md#console-commands) to load and unload your ai without the need to restart the application.

 ## Contributors
 Idea : Interplay Productions
 Implementation : Uwe Schächterle